AdrianValentinCiu/TechBlog-App/README.md

 For this application I used the Observer design pattern in order to notofy all users about the new updates in the app via their provided email address when creating a new account on the blog.

 ## Endopoints:
-- POST: Register a new user
+- POST: Register a new user:
 http://localhost:8080/api/v1/auth/register
 - JASON example:
 {